Backpacking South Africa alone is a thought that never crossed my mind.

 I stayed at Mantis and Moon Backpackers in Umzumbe.
 My first night was spent in one of their treehouse dorm rooms before I moved into a glass treehouse for the next three days.
 The location and the property itself is a private jungle that feels like something out of a fairy paradise.
 At night you can hear the waves crashing, and the hostel has a lively bar area for those looking to party the night away.

-Located on the Wild Coast of the Eastern Cape, this small town is a must for travellers backpacking in South Africa solo or with friends.
+Located on the Wild Coast of the Eastern Cape, this small town has a lot to offer travellers backpacking South Africa.
 The landscapes are incredible, the town has a rustic feel to it, and for those looking to trip balls, it is the only place in all of South Africa that drug dealers have ever tried to sell me drugs.

 How to get to Coffee Bay